Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Long Document Analysis

-Long text classification algorithms inevitably face challenges that are common to all NLP tasks, as well as issues specific to the case of long texts.
-Below, follows a non-exhaustive list of the most significant relevant challenges:
+Long document analysis algorithms, irrespectively of the specific task, inevitably face various challenges due to the nature of the inputs.
+A subset of them are common for all input texts, while others are specific to the case of long documents.
+Below, follows a non-exhaustive list of the most significant relevant challenges.